Elenkosz/rivus/doc/reference_data.rst

 You can find examples (templates) in the :file:`/data/haag15/` or :file:`/data/mnl/` data folders.

 This summary of the columns shall ease your understanding of those input variables.
-(Extracted from the tool-tip info in haag15 project.)
+(Extracted from the tool-tip info in the haag15 project.)

 .. note::